Skip to main content

 Understanding the Data Table View

 When you select a Table on the Data Page, the main area displays the Data Table View.
-This is a powerful grid showing your cleaned and structured data, incorporating all the column types you defined: Row Identifier, Metadata, Static, and Dynamic columns.
+This is a powerful grid showing your cleaned and structured data, incorporating all the column types you defined: Identifier, Attribute, Detail, and Metric columns (for Time Series tables).

 Data table view